NCTU-Math-Software/final_project-matthewwu-am08/Conway/Default_Stable_3/README.md

 Please use matlab to execute Classic_InitialConv_Changable_size.m.

+If want to change the panel"s size,please directly edit the variable size(define at line 1) before execute.

 # Operation Method.

 Use mouse click to add new(if there have no cell)/remove(if ther have already have a cell)